-Men have longed for peace all through the centuries, but it continues to elude them.
-After the so-called “war to end all wars,” an annual remembrance day called Armistice Day was established to celebrate the lasting peace which that war supposedly secured.
+Men have longed for peace through the centuries, but it continues to elude them.
+After the so-called “war to end all wars,” Armistice Day was established to celebrate the lasting peace the war supposedly secured.
 Now, of course, it is called Veterans Day—still a day for honor, but hardly one of light and gladness.
 Peace can only endure in truth.

-Although God was never named in the Book of Esther, He was there!
+Although God was never named in Esther, He was there!
 Mordecai’s “words of peace and truth” implicitly spoke of the Lord Jesus Christ.
 There will only be real peace when men accept the real truth.
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.